 Stop waiting and start learning!
 Get my 10 tips on teaching yourself how to code.

-To get you started, here are three of my favorite resources for career-focused online learning:
+To get you started, here are four of my favorite resources for career-focused online learning:

 - Launch School: Rigorous program designed specifically to help students launch a career in software development.
 Listen to founder Chris Lee talk about learning strategy on the LTCWM Podcast!